CumulusNetworks/DUE/docs/GettingStarted.md

  Holds the DUE configuration file for the system's /etc directory.
 A copy of this is added to the user's home directory under:
  `~/.config/due/due.conf`
  Note that there are currently two configurable parameters for the system (`/etc/due/due.conf`) or a user (`~/.config/due/due.conf`)
  `DUE_ENV_DEFAULT_HOMEDIR` - change your home directory to another directory on the host.
-Handy if your home directory is on an NFS filesystem (See `Troubleshooting.md`) or you need to use a different disk partition to work in.
+Handy if your home directory is on an NFS file system (See `Troubleshooting.md`) or you need to use a different disk partition to work in.
   `DUE_USER_CONTAINER_LIMIT` - set a limit on multi user systems for how many containers a user should be running.
 Sometimes it is tough to keep track...